openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

-# DefaultQuantization Algorithm {#pot_compression_algorithms_quantization_default_README}
+# Default Quantization Parameters {#pot_compression_algorithms_quantization_default_README}

 ## Introduction
-DefaultQuantization algorithm is designed to do a fast and, in many cases, accurate quantization.
+Default Quantization algorithm is designed to do a fast and, in many cases, accurate quantization.
 It does not have any control of accuracy metric but provides a lot of knobs that can be used to improve it.

 ## Parameters
-DefaultQuantization algorithm has mandatory and optional parameters.
+Default Quantization algorithm has mandatory and optional parameters.
 For more details on how to use these parameters please refer to [Best Practices](@ref pot_docs_BestPractices) document.
-Here is an example of the definition of DefualtQuantization method and its parameters:
+Here is an example of the definition of Defualt Quantization method and its parameters:
 ```python
 {
     "name": "DefaultQuantization", # the name of optimization algorithm